mougiakouel/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 should see in the :guilabel:`Attributes list`) below.
 However, in order for the data you create to be useful, you actually need to say something about the features you'll be creating in this new layer!
 For our current purposes, it will be enough to add one field called :kbd:`name`.

-Replicate the setup below, then click the :guilabel:`Add to attributes list` button:
+* Replicate the setup below, then click the :guilabel:`Add to attributes list`
+  button:

 .. image:: ../_static/create_vector_data/004.png
    :align: center

-Check that your dialog now looks like this:
+* Check that your dialog now looks like this:

 .. image:: ../_static/create_vector_data/005.png
    :align: center

-Then click :guilabel:`OK`.
+* Click :guilabel:`OK`.
 A save dialog will appear.
-Navigate to the :kbd:`exercise_data` directory and save your new layer as :kbd:`school_property.shp`.
+* Navigate to the :kbd:`exercise_data` directory.
+* Save your new layer as :kbd:`school_property.shp`.

 The new layer should appear in your :guilabel:`Layers list`.